The Kalton years 2010-2025

 Panel 1.
 About Nigel's life and work.

 Speakers: F. Albiac, J.M.F.
-Castillo, G. Godefroy, B. Randrianantoanina.
+Castillo, B. Randrianantoanina.

 Panel 2.
 These ones Nigel didn't see coming.